-How does the new Michigan car insurance law limit attendant care?
+How does the new Michigan car insurance law limit attendant care benefits?

 The new Michigan car insurance law limits car accident victims’ auto insurance coverage of in-home, family-provided attendant care to only 56 hours per week.
 While this is the same limitation that applies to people injured in the workplace under Michigan’s Workers’ Compensation law, it is a dramatic change from the previous law that allowed family members to provide 24-hour care for loved ones catastrophically injured in automobile accidents.

-Does the 56-hour limitation apply to all types of attendant care?
+Does the 56-hour limitation apply to all types of care?

 Technically, under the new Michigan car insurance law, the in-home care limitation only applies if the care is provided by an individual who is: